vincentl/aquilo/README.md

 ### Other Schema Files

 - [Localize](schemas/localize.yaml) specifies a translatable string must have an `en_US` entry and allows for translation strings.
-- [Recipe](schemas/recipe/recipe.yaml) specifies the overall format for an Aquillo recipe.
+- [Recipe](schemas/recipe/recipe.yaml) specifies the overall format for an Aquilo recipe.
 - [UUID](schemas/uuid.yaml) specifies the format for `uuid` values.

 # YAML as a Common Exchange format for Recipe DAGs